It’s scary that a killing tool like a chainsaw was first invented by doctors to perform surgical procedures.

 The chainsaw has come a long way starting back in the 1700s as a small surgical instrument to now not only as a woodcutter and tree hunter but also as a famous murder weapon featured in movies.

-The intent behind this invention was to make long complicated labor less time-consuming with symphysiotomy and to increase the chances of saving both mother and her child.
+In addition, the intent behind this invention was to make long complicated labor less time-consuming with symphysiotomy and to increase the chances of saving both mother and her child.
 Although it was successful in that manner, it left the mother with a forever-lasting effect due to cutting the pelvis.

-The procedure was later on labeled too dangerous and stopped but its use in amputation and bone cutting is still in use today with more advancements every day.
+Moreover, this procedure was later on labeled too dangerous and stopped but its use in amputation and bone cutting is still in use today with more advancements every day.

-The same idea behind amputation was adapted later on in the Chainsaw market that we now know today offering unlimited options with unlimited features.
+Finally, the same idea behind amputation was adapted later on in the Chainsaw market that we now know today offering unlimited options with unlimited features.

 - Crowe, M. P. (1983).
 The chainsaw in Australia.
 Australian Forestry, 46(1), 14-24.